OddKMS/destiny-icons/readme.md

 This is a fork of [Justrealmilk's Destiny Icon pack](https://github.com/justrealmilk/destiny-icons).
 They are separated out into dark and light colours, as well as a couple special cases for fully coloured icons.

-I'll use this as a submodule to create an Elgato Stream Deck Icon pack down the line.
-But for now, they are perfectly usable and the Stream Deck makes really good use of the SVGs to make crisp AF icons.
+Personally, I'm using these icons to customise the Stream Deck as it makes really good use of the SVGs to make crisp AF icons.